Skip to main content

 Looking for an easy way to know if a roofing contractor is qualified?
 Use our Qualified Roofer Checklist to confidently evaluate your roofer’s qualifications!

-Thinking about the cost of a roofing job is important, and it goes without saying that you’ll want to find a roofer that can work within your budget.
+Thinking about the cost of a roofing job is important, and it goes without saying that you’ll want to find a roofer who can work within your budget.
 However, it costs more to have your roof done right.

 If you’ve found a roofer in the area with a lower price then they are likely using cheaper, lower-quality materials and skipping steps to cut on costs.

-When you choose a cheaper option, you risk hiring someone with less roofing experience who could install your roof improperly.
+But if you opt for a cheaper roof, even small mistakes in flashing or underlayment can go unnoticed.
 This is a problem because it will lead to issues like leaks or mold that won’t even show up for about 7-12 years.

 You want to look for a roofer who is not willing to cut corners to give you a cheaper price.
 You deserve a great-quality roof, and any reputable, qualified roofer will want to make sure that that’s what you get.